-And the sky darkened further, the second arriving just above Mik' ael and One World Trade center.
-A solid, opaque mass looming antithetical to the sun in its descent.
-A foreboding sight of magnificence, awe, and omnipresence subjugating the heavens.
-And Mik' ael beheld their descent overtaking Earth's sun, manifesting into its last light.
+And the sky darkened further, the second arriving just above Mik' ael and One World Trade Center.
+A solid, opaque mass looming adversely to the sun in its descent - A foreboding sight of magnificence, awe, and omnipresence subjugating the heavens.
+And Mik' ael beheld their descent overtaking Earth's sun, hiding its last light.

-Echoes, silence, muffling, a frightened city morphing into Pandemonium.
+Echoes, silence, muffling, a frightened city devolving into Pandemonium.
 Mik' ael stared at the ship as if awaiting a response.
 Tense, clenching his teeth, a rage accompanied the dauntlessness behind his sun-colored eyes.
-“I HAVE WHAT YOU WANTED!
-SHOW ME WHAT YOUR WORD MEANS, XYNOCEPHLES, AND DO AS YOU PROMISED!”

 Chapter 1 Dreams of yet Another Retro Geek